kiliankoe/CNKit/README.md

         print(building.abbrev)
     }
 }

+// P38, APB, ...
 ```

-All types returned by the API have a method call `fetch` (or very similar) to request either a specific resource or a list of them.
+All types returned by the API have a method called `fetch` (or very similar) to request either a specific resource or a list of them.
 Any necessary params are required by the method.